 The biggest investment you will make in your life will probably be the purchase of a home.
 Before you close, you'll want to know that no other individual or entity has a claim or lien to the property.

 A title insurance company ensures that your new home doesn't carry encumbrances and other legal obstacles.

 You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title insurance company searches the property's title history.
-Through its research, the title insurance company can almost always find any title problems and have these problems cleared-up prior to closing.
+The title company performs an extensive search on the property's title history.
+Through its research, the title insurance company can usually find any title problems and have these problems cleared-up prior to closing.

-Real Estate law is extraordinarily complicated.
+Real Estate law is extraordinarily complex.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
-It will also cover what the title company is responsible for.
+Your owner's policy will describe the property and outline the limitations on your ownership.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Title insurance usually covers:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.